New Hampshire Public Television

 Range

-American ToadThe American toad can be found in most areas of eastern Canada and the United States.
-In Canada, it can be found from southeast Manitoba to Labrador.
-In the United States, it can be found from Minnesota east to New England and south to north eastern Louisiana, western Mississippi, northern Alabama and Georgia and western North and South Carolina.
+mapThe American toad is found in most areas of eastern Canada and the United States.
+In Canada, it is found from southeast Manitoba to Labrador.
+In the United States, it is found from Minnesota east to New England and south to northeastern Louisiana, western Mississippi, northern Alabama and Georgia, and western North and South Carolina.

 Habitat